-By the end of the placement and with guidance, students are expected to demonstrate analysis and application in order to develop skills to:
+By the end of the placement and with minimal supervision, students are expected to demonstrate evaluation and clinical reasoning in order to be competent to:

-- 1. Demonstrate sensitivity to equality and diversity. - 2.
+- Demonstrate sensitivity to equality and diversity.
 Demonstrate awareness of consent and ethical behaviour issues. - 3.
 Demonstrate service-user centred practice.